Cross-Domain Tracking

 AnyTrack enables you to track cross-domain conversions while using first-party data.
 It will capture the visitor first party data and traffic information on your first domain and pass it to any other websites connected in your AnyTrack account.

-To measure sessions, AnyTrack sets and collects a clientId value in every hit. clientId values are stored in cookies - in a first party scope.
+values are stored in cookies - in a first party scope.

-The clientId belongs to the first party data of your site.
+belongs to the first party data of your site.
 Since cookies are stored on a per-domain basis, and websites on one domain cannot access cookies set for another domain.

-When you measure sessions across multiple domains, the clientId value has to pass from one domain to the other.
-To achieve this, Anytrack Tag has a linking function that allows the first domain to place the clientId in the URL parameters of the destination URL parameter of a link.
+value has to pass from one domain to the other.
+To achieve this, Anytrack Tag has a linking function that allows the first domain to place the clientId

-This way, the destination domain can read the clientId from the URL parameter and use it for tracking purposes.
+from the URL parameter and use it for tracking purposes.

-• When you run native ads campaigns promoting advertorials where you promote products sold on your own Shopify store.
+When you run native ads campaigns promoting advertorials where you promote products sold on your own Shopify store.

-• When articles from your blog promote products sold on a Woocommerce hosted site.
+When articles from your blog promote products sold on a Woocommerce hosted site.

 What are the challenges of cross domain tracking?